Wright Hall 113, Smith College, Northampton MA 01060; 413-585-3608; firstname.lastname@example.org

 "Election is a powerful biblical theme that has played a significant role in theological reflection through the centuries.
 Indeed, many a religious controversy has been stirred up around this issue.
 In Hebrew Bible studies, however, election has been too often assumed and too little explored.
 So Joel Kaminsky’s insightful and careful study is welcome indeed.
 Especially to be commended are his careful analysis of texts, his balanced assessment of the evidence, and his theological alertness.
 The clarity and accessibility of his presentation of this complex theme will enable scholars, pastors, and laypersons alike to profit from a close reading of his work."-----Terence E. Fretheim, Luther Seminary, St. Paul, Minnesota

-See the full bibliography for Yet I Loved Jacob: Reclaiming the Biblical Concept of Election (Abingdon, 2007).
+The full bibliography for Yet I Loved Jacob: Reclaiming the Biblical Concept of Election (Abingdon, 2007)

-See 5 recent reviews of Yet I Loved Jacob: Reclaiming the Biblical Concept of Election and my response to them.
+Seven recent reviews of Yet I Loved Jacob: Reclaiming the Biblical Concept of Election and my response to them

-See Jon Levenson's essay, "Chosenness and Its Enemies," from Commentary (December 2008) in which he discusses my book at length.
+See Jon Levenson's essay, "Chosenness and Its Enemies" (Commentary, December 2008) in which he discusses my book at length.